-Basis Formal organisation Informal organisation Meaning designed by management It is a network of social relationships arising out of interaction among employees.
+Basis Formal organisation Informal organisation Meaning It is deliberately planned and designed by management It is a network of social relationships arising out of interaction among employees.
 Origin Arises as a result of company rules and policies Arises as a result of interaction.
 Behaviour It is directed by rules.
-There is no set behaviour pattern Communication 1 Flow of communication is not through a planned route Leadership Managers are leaders Leaders may or may not be managers
+There is no set behaviour pattern Communication Communication takes place through the scalar chain Flow of communication is not through a planned route Leadership Managers are leaders Leaders may or may not be managers